Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 When it comes to data analysis tools, EMR and Redshift are two very popular services.
 Even though EMR and Redshift solve very similar problems, there are a few differences that are worth mentioning, particularly related to compute and Reserved purchases.

 • EMR supports a wide variety of EC2 instance families, such as c5, m5, r4, r5, h1, cg1 and g2, among others.
 As a result, in EMR you can choose instance types from dozens of options.
-In contrast, Redshift supports only two instance families: Dense Storage (ds) and Dense Compute (dc) and 3 instance sizes: large, xlarge and 8xlarge.
+In contrast, Redshift supports only two instance families: Dense Compute (dc) and RA3.
 Therefore, instance type options in Redshift are significantly more limited compared to EMR.

-• Both services run on EC2 infrastructure; however, Redshift instance families (ds1, dc1, ds2, dc2) aren’t available as standalone EC2 instances - only as Redshift nodes - and are subject to Redshift restrictions regarding Reserved purchases.
+• Both services run on EC2 infrastructure; however, Redshift instance families (dc2, RA3) aren’t available as standalone EC2 instances - only as Redshift nodes - and are subject to Redshift restrictions regarding Reserved purchases.

 • EMR doesn’t offer Reserved instances directly.
 Reserved purchases for EMR clusters are managed through EC2, and EMR charges a management fee that varies by instance type and amounts to approximately 20% of EC2 On Demand compute cost.

-• In EMR, the difference between All-Upfront and No-Upfront is typically 3%-5%, while in Redshift it ranges between 10%-20%.
+• In EMR and Redshift, the difference between All-Upfront and No-Upfront is typically 3%-5%.

 • Due to EMR’s per-instance fee, Reserved savings in EMR are lower compared to those you can get in Redshift.
-For example, in EMR it’s common to see savings in the 30% range for 1-year reserved purchases All-Upfront, while in Redshift it’s common to see savings > 40%.
-For 3-year terms, Redshift savings can get close to 75%, while EMR savings can be between 45%-50%, depending on instance type and region.
+For example, in EMR it’s common to see savings in the 30% range for 1-year reserved purchases All-Upfront, while in Redshift it’s common to see savings close to 35%.
+For 3-year terms, Redshift savings can get around 60%, while EMR savings can be between 45%-50%, depending on instance type and region.

 • EC2 instances used in an EMR cluster support Instance Size Flexibility and Convertible Offering Class, which gives users more flexibility in terms of how Reserved discounts are applied.
 Redshift doesn’t offer Instance Size Flexibility or Convertible Offering Class.